plone/training/deployment/opsworks/installation.rst

 You may want to select the EC2 region for you stack before creating the stack, but if you don't you can always clone the stack into another region later.
-The stack creation will take a few minutes; once it succeeds you can navigate to the Opsworks control panel to see your new Stack. [*]_
+The stack creation will take a few minutes; once it succeeds you can navigate to the OpsWorks control panel to see your new Stack. [*]_

 The CloudFormation setup creates a stack outside of a VPC (Virtual Private Cloud), which is probably not ideal since some instance options are not available outside of a VPC.

-If you want the stack to use a VPC or to be in a different EC2 region than you initially ran CloudFormation from, then you can clone the Stack from the Opsworks Dashboard to set your desired region and VPC settings.
+If you want the stack to use a VPC or to be in a different EC2 region than you initially ran CloudFormation from, then you can clone the Stack from the OpsWorks Dashboard to set your desired region and VPC settings.

 There are a few important settings which CloudFormation is not able to manage and have to be modified after stack creation.